dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ![My image](https://res.cloudinary.com/dkbxegavp/image/upload/v1590355743/dev.to%20posts/dev-to-draft_bmqlgb.png)
 ```

-In the future, you might be able to reference local images in your article Markdown
+In theory, this workflow could be changed to reference local images in your article Markdown:

 ```markdown
 ![My image](./images/my-image.png)
 ```

-Then once you commit the images to your repo, the Pipedream workflow would upload the images to DEV and change the article references to point to the hosted version, instead.
+Once you commit the images to your repo, the Pipedream workflow could upload the images to Cloudinary directly, and change the article references to point to the hosted version, instead.

-In fact, the Pipedream workflow you copied above is yours to modify. **You can add any logic you'd like to that workflow, uploading images to Cloudinary or another hosting provider, or include anything else custom to your publishing process**.
+Remember — the Pipedream workflow you copied above is yours to modify. **You can add any logic you'd like to that workflow, uploading images to Cloudinary or another hosting provider, or include anything else custom to your publishing process**.

 ## Default branch only

 The workflow processes commits on the default repo branch only (`master`, unless you've changed it).
-Commits to other branches are ignored.
+Commits to other branches are ignored, until they're merged to your default branch.

-## One Markdown file : one post
+## One Markdown file : One post

 Each Markdown file you push to your DEV repo generates its own DEV post.
 Your files must have a `.md` extension for them to be processed.
 Any non-Markdown files are ignored by the workflow.